 Elaborating on these details helps the identification of new requirements.
 For example, Learner's Satisfaction, Flexibility, Reliability and Easy to Use are required for the training program to be profitable and successful.
-Thus, these newly identified requirements are added on the right hand side of the goal model in Figure 9.
+Thus, these newly identified requirements are added on the righthand side of the goal model in Fig. 9.
+In Fig. 10, the class structure is evaluated using the qualitative evaluation procedure mentioned above.
+The result shows that the current structure is not an ideal choice.
+It is simple, reliable, but lack flexibility.